 MadCap Central is a cloud-based platform that lets you plan, track, and manage the processes, content, and teams that are at the heart of your organization.
-Following are some of the main benefits of integrating your Flare projects with Central:

 - Log In and Log Out If you have an account in Central, you are able to log in and out of your account from Flare.
 When you are logged in, you are able to access project properties, upload (bind) and import projects, and push project changes to the cloud.
 See Logging In and Out of Central in Flare.

 - Uploading (Binding) Projects You do not have to be a Flare user in order to take advantage of the various features in MadCap Central.
 However, if you would like to add a Flare project to a Central license, you can upload the project from your desktop Flare application.
 A copy of the project will therefore reside in the cloud via Central, and you will be able to keep the local and cloud versions of the project synchronized using integrated source control.
 You will also be able to generate and publish Flare targets using Central.
 See Uploading (Binding) Projects.

 - Importing Projects If another user uploads a Flare project to your MadCap Central license and you do not yet have that project on your computer, you can import it.
 See Importing Projects from Central.

 - Committing and Synchronizing (Pull, Push) in Single-bound Model If you are working in a single-bound model, you author content in Flare.
 When you want to transfer your changes to Central, you commit files that you’ve changed to the repository.
 This gives you the opportunity to organize your files into different groups when you add them to Central, and to add a comment to each commit as well.
 After this, you synchronize (pull, push) your changes with the cloned project on Central.
 See Committing and Synchronizing (Pull, Push) in a Single-bound Model.